 If your process supports liquibase, the main changelog in the Broadleaf base service jar contains any liquibase scripted migration required (no drops).
-There are also optional drop changelogs (if applicable) that can be included in your application managing changelog and vetted after a completed upgrade.
+There are also optional drop changelogs (if applicable) that can be included in your application changelog and vetted after a completed upgrade.

 Any further instructions required for an individual upgrade will be provided in this document in the notes for the specific version.

 To review the security related content for releases, visit Broadleaf Security.
 You will need your login credentials originally provided for accessing the Broadleaf nexus.
 Security fixes often involve dependency updates to remediate issues being tracked in external OSS components.
 It is worth considering adopting releases with security fixes (even Broadleaf Severity LOW) to avoid any possibility of transitive exposure in your codebase.